heiner/grpc.io/content/docs/tutorials/async/helloasync-cpp.md

   void Proceed() {
     if (status_ == CREATE) {
+      // Make this instance progress to the PROCESS state. status_ = PROCESS;
       // As part of the initial CREATE state, we *request* that the system
       // start processing SayHello requests.
 In this request, "this" acts are
       // the tag uniquely identifying the request (so that different CallData